Bachelor of Arts in Electrical Engineering 2015-2016

 approval.
 Consult with department

-advisors and the ECE web site: www.rice.edu for the latest area courses.
+advisors and the ECE web site: ece.rice.edu for the latest area courses.

 course for the BA degree.

-is satisfied with the lab in their Minor Area, then it is recommended that the
+is satisfied with the lab in the student's Minor Area, then it is recommended that the student take 3 of the 4 courses in his/her chosen Major Area.

 It is important to consult a departmental advisor in this situation or if